demisto/content/Packs/IBMMaaS360Security/Integrations/IBMMaaS360SecurityEventCollector/README.md

 1. Log in to the IBM MaaS360 portal.

-2. Mouse over the profile menu on the top right and copy the **Account ID** value.
+2. Hover over the profile menu on the top right and copy the **Account ID** value.
 This is your Billing ID.
 ![Get Billing ID](../../doc_files/find-billing-id.png)

 ## Account permissions

-To collect events, the User requires read-only permissions.
+To collect events, the user requires read-only permissions.
 Follow these steps to modify user permissions:

-1. Log into the IBM MaaS360 portal.
+1. Log in to the IBM MaaS360 portal.

 2. Go to **Setup** > **Administrators**
 ![Admin permissions](../../doc_files/administrators-page.png)

 3. Find the relevant administrator account or create a new one.

-4. Click the **Edit** button.
-(Note: This does not appear for the primary admin account)
+4. Click **Edit**.
+(Note: This does not appear for the primary admin account.)
 ![Admin permissions](../../doc_files/edit-admin-roles.png)

 5. Add the **Read-Only** permission.